JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 <!--break-->

 Meanwhile, the two struck up an unlikely friendship.
-When it came to the point where Victor was ready to fly up the escalator and back to the surface, Nellie felt happy that her new friend felt better, but sad that they might never see each other again.
+When it came to the point when Victor was ready to fly up the escalator and back to the surface, Nellie felt happy that her new friend felt better, but sad that they might never see each other again.
 After all, what use does a pigeon have for the underground when he can fly across the city?
 On the other hand, she thought to herself, I am an old mouse and this might be my last chance to see the outside world.
 With this thought spurring her on, Nellie told Victor that she would take him up on his offer to see the world.
 Both creatures went to sleep that night dreaming of their big day ahead.

 <!--break-->

 Unlike people, mice and pigeons do not need to do all that much to get ready in the morning.
-They do not get dressed or brush their teeth and they have no blankets to curl back up in on a cold day.
+They do not get dressed or brush their teeth and they have no blankets to curl back up into on a cold day.
 Therefore, as soon as Victor and Nellie were awake (and after a little cleaning of the feathers and behind the ears), they were ready to face the day.

 At first, Nellie perched awkwardly on Victor, scared to hurt her friend's newly recovered wing, but Victor ruffled his feathers around the little mouse, creating a comfy seat.